brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 Let's draw these streams on a white-board shall we?
 ![Scenario 1](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/infinite-scroll/whiteboard1.png)

+The streams would have certain values in there over time:

 What if we could map all these streams, to streams that contain pagenumbers?
 That would be awesome, because based on the pagenumber, we want to load specific data.